therealmarv/CastVideos-android/README.md

 Google Cast Developers Community on Google+ [http://goo.gl/TPLDxj](http://goo.gl/TPLDxj)

 ## Change List
+2.1
+ * Moving media assets to HLS format: all the videos have been refomratted to HLS to enable more exotic features such as pre-loading.
+The receiver has also been upated so that the included App ID points to a receiver that includes the pre-loading UI appropriate for the pre-loading feature.
+ If the HLS format doesn't play locally on your phone or tablet, you may decide to switch back to the old media or you may even set things up so that local playback uses the old mp4 media and remote playback uses the HLS content.
+ * A couple of bug fixes, including addressing a crash in the queue list page for GB devices.

 2.0
  * Adapting to CCL 2.1 and adding support for Autoplay and Queueing.
 Note: in order to see the full capabilities for the autoplay, both on the sender and on the receiver, you would need to use the [reference receiver] (https://github.com/googlecast/Cast-Player-Sample)